twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 5 Notes.md

 When **inflation is high**, the nominal interest rate is high and the gap between the nominal interest rate and the real interest rate is large.
 When **inflation is low**, the nominal interest rate is low and the gap between the nominal interest rate and the real interest rate is quite small.

+___
+# Does inflation do anything?
+> [!important]
+> Nominal income generally increases with inflation.
+Rising prices don’t always mean we can afford less.
+An expected inflation rate of 10 percent will raise the average price of goods and services by 10 percent, but it will also raise average incomes by 10 percent. **Goods and services will be as affordable to the average consumer as they were before inflation.**

+# Inflation Affects the Distribution of Income
+Reasons people don't like inflation
+- there are very few *average people*.
+Some people's income rises faster than inflations; purchasing power increases, others do not.
+People on fixed incomes will be hurt more (veterans)
+	- Inflation can be anticipated beforehand in which we can prepare, or unanticipated.
+	-